slackapi/definition-app/README.md

-# sample-code-template
+# Definition App

-This is a template used for the creation of new sample code
+An app for storing and accessing company specific phrases